eric-gt/auto-armor-chariot/Isaac Was'utala Wasomun ~ The Captain.md

 # RELATIONSHIPS
 [[Ommatokoita Ancylos Lichtenberg|Dr. Lichtenberg]]: The PC he respects the most.
 No complaints about character, but the fact that she's a scientist and leviathan-touched strikes him as a liability for a senior officer of a combat airship.

 [[Yuri Artorianova]]: Scum-sucking, lily-livered landlubber trying to save face and grab power.
 A disgrace to the mantle of warrior.
 I fought to have him removed from the roster but was overruled because of how he can lend legitimacy to the cover mission.
-Understands he was a celebrity of some kind before becoming a war-hero cum politician, but he doesn't really care about Herlock Sholmes.
+Understands he was a celebrity of some kind before becoming a war-hero [[cum]] politician, but he doesn't really care about Herlock Sholmes.
 He prefers to read poetry and history.

-[[M.C.
-TBD]]: Seems like a bright young greenhorn, Nothing I haven't seen before.
+[[Andi]]: Seems like a bright young greenhorn, Nothing I haven't seen before.
 I'll make a fine sailor/charioteer out of him, whether he likes it or not.

 [[Mister Jack]]:
 # HISTORY